yaaminiv/yaaminiv.github.io/_posts/2017-06-01-DNR-Mini-Trypsin-Digestion-Round3.md

 - In the fume food, add 200 µL methanol to each sample
 - Vortex samples gently

+When working on this step, Jose noticed that one of my samples, O35 was still on ice.
+Neither of us knew which steps were completed with this sample.
+If it was on ice for that long, there's a chance that there may not be any sample left in that tube.
+Just in case, Jose added 25 mM NH4HCO3 and methanol to the sample and continued with the remaining steps.

 ### Step 11: Trypsin Digestion

 - Obtain 20 µg trypsin bottles from fridge